 Caging and Substrate

 I keep all of my sand boas in a rack system that includes under-belly heat.
 I have a proportional controller that keeps the temperatures just right for my boas.
 On a small scale I recommend that sand boas be kept in cages made for snakes that have locking doors or lids.
 Snakes are escape artists so be sure to keep your sand boa in a good cage that is escape proof; especially for a small boa that can wiggle through small holes or gaps.
-I use aspen bedding for my sand boas; you can find aspen shavings at any reptile shop, pet supper store, or even at Target.
-I have shifted all of my colubrids, rosy boas and sand boas to aspen chips that are a much finer product than the shavings found in the previously mentioned locations.
-I do not recommend any other type of bedding for sand boas; aspen is the best substrate for most snakes that do not require high humidity.
+I use sani-chips or aspen bedding for my sand boas; you can find sani-chips or aspen shavings at any reptile shop, pet supper store, or feed stores.
+I have shifted all of my colubrids, rosy boas, and sand boas to sani-chips that are a much finer product than the shavings.
+I do not recommend any other type of bedding for sand boas; aspen or sani-chips are the best substrate for most snakes that do not require high humidity.
 Do not use cedar or any other wood chips, cedar and other wood chips are harmful to reptiles.

 Sand boas in captivity need under the belly heat; use a heat pad made for reptiles and adhere it under and to one side of the enclosure.
 It is important that sand boas have the ability to thermal regulate; they need a cool side and a warm side in their enclosure.
 Always provide a water dish on the cool side; although your sand boa will rarely drink from the dish.
 The water dish is a precaution; some sand boa keepers do not use a water dish at all.
 Most sand boas get all the hydration they need from their food item.
 It is important that the water dish be cleaned and disinfected at least once a week.
 I have seen sand boas drink from their water dish on rare occasions.
 Additionally, spot clean the cage often to remove any sand boa defecations, they are often found under the substrate.